Cost-aware Photonic Graph State Generation: A Graphical Framework: The generative set

-that forms a basis for the row space of $B$. \item Let $\mathcal N(i)=\{j\;|\; B'_{ij}=1\}$ denote the set of indices corresponding to the emitters that are neighbors (connected) to photon $i$ in the physical graph.
+\item Condition \textbf{(II)}: Let $\mathcal N(i)=\{j\;|\; B'_{ij}=1\}$ denote the set of indices corresponding to the emitters that are neighbors (connected) to photon $i$ in the physical graph.
 Then, for every \(0\le i< n\), the following must hold for the corresponding row $R_i$ in \(B\):